ariksman/azure-notes/common/certificates_tips.md

 To quickly debug locally the certificate, the **user-secrets** can be leveraged with the base64 encoded string version of the cert-file.

-## Method 1: Obtain cert string value
+## Method 1: Obtain cert string value with PowerShell

 Following commands extract the `string` value and store it within a txt-file.
 [get-content](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-content?view=powershell-7.2):